thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-requirements-support.md

 ## Requirements

 - Outbound port 443 must be open.
 - If you are going to use Snowflake with ThoughtSpot Cloud, and you have a network policy set in Snowflake, you must add the outbound IP address of your ThoughtSpot Cloud instance to the whitelist inside your Snowflake network policy.
-Contact ThoughtSpot support for assistance.
+[Contact ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html) for assistance.

 ## Supported features